James Adrian Brown: Solo electronic project

+On 31 March 2023, James released 200 limited copies of a rose red 7-inch single titled 'There Is Space Under Your Seat' with UK-based electronic record label Castles In Space.

+On 19 July 2024, Castles In Space released a six-track EP titled Terra Incognita.
+The EP was made available in two distinct vinyl editions.
+Brown has mentioned that the music was inspired by and crafted as a means to address some of his mental health challenges.

+31 October 2025, sees the release of a single titled 'Generator' on Castles In Space.
+The release includes a CD version featuring remixes by additional artists and is taken from his debut record, with Brown also heading out on a live headline tour across England & Ireland throughout November 2025.

+Brown has commented on a full-length album being complete and due for release soon.

-Pulled Apart By Horses
+Pulled Apart by Horses

 Brown formed the band in 2008.
-They were signed by Transgressive Records in 2009, and released their debut self-titled album Pulled Apart by Horses on 21 June 2010.
+They were signed by Transgressive Records in 2009, and released their debut album Pulled Apart by Horses on 21 June 2010.
 In August 2011, the band went into Monnow Valley Studio in Wales to record with record producer Gil Norton, and their second album Tough Love was released to critical acclaim on 20 January 2012.

 After Tough Love, the band sold out their first European tour, and went on to support Biffy Clyro and Foals.
 In 2010 they supported Muse at the Manchester County Cricket Ground.

 In September 2014 the band's third album Blood became their first top 40, entering the charts at 38.
 In 2016, Brown and bandmate, Tom Hudson, recorded a take over for Annie Mac and the BBC's Radio 1 in the United Kingdom.

 The band's next album, The Haze was released in March 2017 and reached number 12 in the charts.

-On the 25th May 2022, after 14 years as the band’s lead guitarist, Brown announced his departure from the band via his Instagram page.
+On 25 May 2022, after 14 years as the band's lead guitarist, Brown announced his departure from the band via his Instagram page.